ClementBM/clementbm.github.io/_posts/2023-01-18-nltk-dunning-likelihood-collocation.md

 ## Properties of collocation

 ### Non-compositionality
-Collocation are characterized by limited *compositionality* in that there is usually an element of meaning added to the combination of the meaning of each part.
+Collocations are characterized by limited **compositionality** in that there is usually an element of meaning added to the combination of the meaning of each part.

 Idioms are the most extreme examples of non-compositionality.
 Idioms like **to kick the bucket** or **to hear it through the grapevine** only have an indirect historical relationship to the meanings of the parts of the expression.
 We are not talking about buckets or grapevines literally when we use these idioms.